v/v.github.io/_posts/2013-08-09-git-hooks-for-heroku-like-pushes.markdown

 I wanted to have a similar deployment scheme on my own projects that aren't deployed on Heroku.

+### How it works

+Since git is a distributed version control system, you can push the code that lives on your machine to another machine very easily via SSH.
+So your first instinct is to set up a repo in the location that your code needs to be deployed, and push to it via git.
+This is a good instinct, but git does not allow you to push code to a working copy.
+To resolve this, you will create a *bare repository* on your server, and push to it.
+You will also set up a git hook to automatically deploy your application when code gets pushed to the bare repository.

 ### Setting it up

 Before you start, your codebase needs to be in a git repository.
 This could be a Github repository that you use for version control.
 I will assume that your codebase lives in one directory called `project` on your development machine, which I will refer to as `develop`.